This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 Finished Goods

-These are complete products that are ready for sale.
-Examples range from a box of cookies to an expensive sports car.
+These are complete products that are ready for sale, including:

-Is Inventory a Current Asset or Fixed Asset?
+Is Inventory a Current Asset or a Fixed Asset?

-Inventory is classified as a current asset because businesses expect to sell it within the next year.
+Inventory is classified as a current asset because businesses expect to sell it within the following year.
 This expectation is why inventory appears under current assets on the balance sheet.

 Current Assets